Circle Angles: Central and Inscribed

 - Arc: A portion of the circle between two points.

-- Central angle: An angle at the center $O$ whose sides pass through two points on the circle.
+- Central angle: An angle at the center whose sides pass through two points on the circle.

 - Inscribed angle: An angle whose vertex lies on the circle and whose sides pass through two other points on the circle.